Vishwas1/pki-auth/README.md

 ![comp](docs/comparision.png)

-## Attack Vectors

-// TODO

-## Problems with Basic-Auth

-* Store user sensitive information in the server database which can be prone to hack.
-* Passwords on their own do not constitute sufficient security for many activities.
-* Passwords can be shared.
-* MFA brings the complexity and does not really solve the sharing problem.
-* Passwords needs to be changed frequently.
-* Increase in password complexity can bring user hinderance.

-> My father sent me facebook request for the 7th time the previous month. ha ha!

-> Is security is not for all kind of user?

-## Problems with PKI-Auth

-* For website
-    * Every website would need their user to register with them, as well as they need to provide some user-agent for storing credentials and user doc to their user.
-    * As compared to basic-auth, the pki-auth is still complex for a website to implement and it has security concerns.
-So the developer must have to be aware of attack vectors and proper cryptographic premitives.
-* For user
-    * On the other hand, user has to install multiple user-agents to manage the same userdata but different crypto-materials for different website.
-It is good for the security since every website will have different keypairs but very bad design for usability.
-* Overall, usability is the main challenge to solve here.

 ## Demo

 Follow the [instructions](#installation--usage) to run the `client` and `server` applications.
 First setup and run the server then run the client.
 Once it runs successfully, the client app can be accessed on `http://localhost:8080/` url.
 The tool supports two types of authentications; BASIC-AUTH (username/password based) and PKI-AUTH (passwordless).